 It is always good to know what to expect in a GRE test.
 Listed below are some sample questions and their answers for each section of the GRE:

-The Analytical Writing measure consists of two separately timed analytical writing tasks:
+The Analytical Writing measure consists of one separately timed analytical writing task:

-The Issue task presents an opinion on an issue of general interest followed by specific instructions on how to respond to that issue.
-You are required to evaluate the issue, consider its complexities, and develop an argument with reasons and examples to support your views.
+The Issue task presents an opinion on an issue of general interest followed by specific instructions on responding.
+You can evaluate the issue, consider its complexities, and develop an argument with reasons and examples to support your views.